JabRef/user-documentation/en/collect/import-using-online-bibliographic-database.md

 | `fulltext` | Search in the fulltext |
 | `k` | search in keywords |

-#### Example queries

-* `author:smith and author:jones`: search for references with authors "smith" and "jones"
-* `author:smith or author:jones`: search for references with either author "smith" or author "jones"
-* `author:smith and not title:processor`: search for author "smith" and omit references with "processor" in the title

 ### Jstor

 [Jstor](https://jstor.org) is an online database with access to more than 12 million journal articles, books, and sources in 75 disciplines.
 [About](https://about.jstor.org/)